 Lactic acid production.

-When is the analysis prescribed?
+When is the test prescribed?

 Acute or chronic tissue damage;